8 Best Renters Insurance Companies in Washington of 2023

 According to the National Association of Insurance Commissioners (NAIC), State Farm’s renters insurance for a basic or standard policy is around $15 per month or $180 a year, including about $35,000 in coverage.

-The typical renters insurance rate in Washington is $140 per year or around $12 per month.
+The typical renters insurance rate in Washington is $140 per year or around $12 monthly.

 Even though Allstate is higher than the state average, the insurer offers many discounts to lower your premium.